17 Feb 2022

 Acne appears as spots on the skin’s surface, accompanied by oil production, redness and sometimes pain.
 Most people with acne develop the condition on their face, over half of people with acne have it on their back, and about 15% of people with acne have it on their chest.(2)

-Acne can range from mild to severe and it’s important to understand what type of acne affects an individual in order to treat it.
-If your acne is mild, speaking to your pharmacist for some over the counter treatments may be enough, however if you feel that your condition is more severe and/or causing you psychological distress, see your GP for advice and support.
+Acne can range from mild to severe.
+It’s important to understand what type of acne affects an individual in order to treat it.
+If your acne is mild, speaking to your pharmacist for some over the counter treatments may be enough.
+However if you feel that your condition is more severe and/or causing you psychological distress, see your GP for advice and support.

 There are several causes of acne which can vary between individuals.
 Family history is a major determinant of whether or not you will develop acne in your life, if either one of your parents had acne it is more likely that you will also be affected by it.